ghhutch/n8n-firefly-agent/README.md

 1. Install n8n local
 2. Install ollama and pull the model llama3.2:b.
 NOTE: I found this model to be the best at executing the Generate Image Tool.
 3. Get Firefly Services API credentials from your Adobe Admin.
-4. Install Open-WebUI
+4. Optionally, install Open-WebUI if you want to run a local chat interface.
 5. Install the Open-WebUI [n8n_pipe from Cole Medin](https://openwebui.com/f/coleam/n8n_pipe)

 ## Setup
 1. Download the n8n_firefly_agent.json and n8n_generate_firefly_image.json
 2. In n8n, create a new workflow
-3. Click ... > Import From FIle > Choose the n8n_generate_firefly_image.json
+3. Click ... > Import From File > Choose the n8n_generate_firefly_image.json
 4. Edit the Authentiate step
 5. Enter your client_id and client_secret
 6. Enter the name "Generate Firefly Image"